bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 LOAD\_AS\_DIRECTORY(X)

 1. If X/package.json is a file,
-    1. Parse X/package.json, and look for “main” field.
+    1. Parse X/package.json, and look for "main” field.
-    2. If “main” is a falsy value, GOTO 2.
+    2. If "main” is a falsy value, GOTO 2.
     3.  let M = X + (json main field)
     4. LOAD\_AS\_FILE(M)
     5. LOAD\_INDEX(M)
     6. LOAD\_INDEX(X) DEPRECATED
-    7. THROW “not found”
+    7. THROW "not found”
 2. LOAD\_INDEX(X)

 LOAD\_NODE\_MODULES(X, START)